-The 2015 American Community Survey (ACS) and Puerto Rico Community Survey (PRCS) median family income data (as opposed to household income data) are the basis of FY 2018 Income Limits for all areas of geography, except for the U.S. Virgin Islands and the Pacific Islands.
-The Consumer Price Index forecast published by the Congressional Budget Office (CBO) is used to bring the ACS and PRCS data forward from mid-2015 to the mid-point of the fiscal year, April 2018.
-The median incomes and income limits in the U.S. Virgin Islands and the Pacific Islands (Guam, American Samoa and the Northern Marianas) are based on 2010 Decennial Census data which is the most current information available.
-The decennial data used for the U.S. Virgin Islands and the Pacific Islands and the Pacific Islands is trended forward using the change in national median incomes between 1999 (which is the year of the income in the decennial census) and 2015, (from the ACS).
-The same CBO forecast is then applied from mid-2015 to the mid-point of the fiscal year, April 2018.
+The 2017 American Community Survey (ACS) and Puerto Rico Community Survey (PRCS) median family income data (as opposed to household income data) are the basis of FY 2020 Income Limits for all areas of geography, except for the U.S. Virgin Islands and the Pacific Islands.
+The Consumer Price Index forecast published by the Congressional Budget Office (CBO) is used to bring the ACS and PRCS data forward from mid-2017 to the mid-point of the fiscal year, April 2020.
+The median family incomes and income limits in the U.S. Virgin Islands and the Pacific Islands (Guam, American Samoa and the Northern Marianas) are based on 2010 Decennial Census data which is the most current information available.
+The decennial data used for the U.S. Virgin Islands and the Pacific Islands is trended forward using the change in national median family incomes between 2009 (which is the year of the income in the decennial census) and 2017, (from the ACS).
+The same CBO forecast is then applied from mid-2017 to the mid-point of the fiscal year, April 2020.